Ruin0x11/lsp-intellij/README.md

 # lsp-intellij [![MELPA](https://melpa.org/packages/lsp-rust-badge.svg)](https://melpa.org/#/lsp-intellij)
 Emacs client for [lsp-intellij-server](https://github.com/Ruin0x11/intellij-lsp-server).

-**NOTE**: Not up to date, the current version lives in the `lsp-intellij-server` repository.
-It will be moved here once the MELPA package proposal is approved.

 ## Setup
 Install the package from MELPA.
 Then load `lsp-mode` in your config and put the following hook afterward:
 ```emacs-lisp